waitne/pre/README.md

-# pre-pages-blog writed by Previn
+# pre-pages-blog wrote by Previn
 please notice plagiarism is illegal